chuleichen/ji-ve475-c2/README.md

 Use `--decrypt "..."` to decript a cipher, output will be the correspinding plaintext.
 But it is forbidden to decrypt the ciphertext given by the **default key**.

+## Makefile

+The makefile is also in the files.
+But you need to change the address to be the address of gmp library in your computer to run it.